Mobile-Telematics/TelematicsApp-iOS/README.md

 NOTE: you can use `DEL` tag and hide the trips marked by it in the app.
 These trips will be shown in DataHub on List of Trips page with a special mark that these trips were hidden in the app.

-## Trip Details

->Telematics App for iOS uses HERE Maps to display the user's trips on a map.
-Before you use this screen for `PRODUCTION` environment, you need to get access API keys to the HERE Maps to view the details of user trips.
-In the app we provide you with a key for `TEST` environment.
-If you would like to use `PRODUCTION` environment with your app Bunble Identifier for `HEREMaps API`, visit https://developer.here.com

-Having received a list of the user's trips, you can refer to your array of trips and get even more detailed information, as well as a set of waypoints to be displayed on the HEREmaps API.

-    [[RPEntry instance].api getTrackWithTrackToken:`SELECTED_TRACK_TOKEN` completion:^(id response, NSError *error) {
-        RPTrackProcessed * track = response; // Detailed track information with points }];

-Our Telematics App provides you with its own version of displaying and drawing trips.
-Study this view's' carefully and figure out what functionality you want to leave in your future application.

 ## Trip Details events